WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/sale-general.md

 - [Alipay](alipay.md)
 - [WeChat](wechat.md)

-If you look for integration of multiple payments per one Sale, then see the [Multi-tender model](multi-tender.md) chapter which includes detailed API examples.
+If you look for integration of multiple payments in one _Sale-Purchase_, then see the [Multi-tender model](multi-tender.md) chapter which includes detailed API examples.

 !!!
 Tip